1. Introduction

 You have the right to complain to a supervisory authority responsible for data protection about our processing of personal data.

-17. Version and amendments to the Privacy Notice
+15. Version and amendments to the Privacy Notice

-This Privacy Policy is currently valid as of: July 2024.
+This Privacy Policy is currently valid.

 Due to the further development of our Internet pages and offers or due to changed legal or official requirements, it may become necessary to change this Privacy Policy.
-You can access and print out the current data protection declaration at any time on the website under “https://frameworx.de/datenschutzerklaerung/“.
+You can access and print out the current data protection declaration at any time on the website under https://frameworx.de/en/privacy/.